MateuszKordasiewicz/MateuszKordasiewicz/README.md

 👋 Hi, I’m @MateuszKordasiewicz

   I'm fascinated by all sorts of mechanical marvels.
-  I have a strong desire to design all sorts of mechanical systems.
+  I have a strong desire to engineer systems across all engineering domains.
   My main problem: I'm just one person.